 Moses speaks to the Israelites as if they were one man, so the words "you" and "your" here are singular.
-(See: Forms of You) you must not lie down to sleep with his pledge in your possession Alternate translation: "you must not keep his coat overnight" or "you must return his pledge before you lie down to sleep" ULT 12 If he is a poor man, you must not lie down to sleep with his pledge in your possession.
+(See: Forms of You) you must not lie down to sleep with his pledge in your possession Alternate translation: "you must not keep his coat overnight" or "you must return his pledge before you lie down to sleep" ULT 12 And if he {is} a poor man, you shall not lie asleep with his pledge.
 UST 12 But if he is poor, do not keep that cloak overnight. his pledge This refers to what he has promised that he would give you if he did not pay back the loan.
 See how you translated this in Deuteronomy 24:10. restore to him the pledge Alternate translation: "give him back what he has given you to show that he will pay back the loan" so that he may sleep in his cloak and bless you The full meaning of this statement can be made explicit.
-Alternate translation: "so that he will have his coat to keep himself warm when he sleeps, and he will be grateful to you" (See: Assumed Knowledge and Implicit Information) cloak ULT 13 You must surely restore to him the pledge by the time the sun goes down, so that he may sleep in his cloak and bless you; it will be righteousness for you before Yahweh your God.
+Alternate translation: "so that he will have his coat to keep himself warm when he sleeps, and he will be grateful to you" (See: Assumed Knowledge and Implicit Information) cloak ULT 13 You shall certainly restore to him the pledge as the sun goes down, and he will sleep in his cloak and bless you; and it will be righteousness for you before the face of Yahweh your God.
 UST 13 When the sun sets, take the cloak back to him, in order that he may wear it while he sleeps.
 If you do that, he will ask God to bless you, and Yahweh our God will be pleased with you.
 This is a coat or other clothing that keeps a person warm at night.
 This was probably the "pledge" Moses was speaking of in Deuteronomy 24:10-12. it will be righteousness for you before Yahweh your God Alternate translation: "Yahweh your God will approve of the way you handled this matter" General Information: